 Published: October 24, 2023

 Linux continues to be a popular choice among developers, ranking as the 2nd most commonly used operating system for coding in the Stack Overflow Developer Survey of 2022.
-In this post, I'll share why I switched from Windows to Linux for development and how I set up my system for various tasks, including web development, machine learning, etc.
+In this post, I'll share why I switched from Windows to Linux for development and how I set up my system for various tasks, including web development and machine learning.

 Ubuntu Desktop